 We’re always looking for things to do with kids on a rainy day.
 Sunny weather can never be relied on in London, whether that’s at Halloween, Christmas, half term or the summer holidays.

-One of our favourite things to do in London in the rain is visiting a kid-friendly and fun museum, of which London has plenty.
-Our kids love the Natural History Museum and the Science Museum, both in South Kensington, which has specific kid-friendly sections to explore for hours.
+Our kids also love the Natural History Museum and the Science Museum, both in South Kensington, which has specific kid-friendly sections to explore for hours.

 Another favourite of ours is the Horniman Museum in South-East London.
 It has a huge interactive music room where kids (and adults) can listen and learn about instruments from around the world.